 Destroyed during the Reformation, this once rich and influential Cistercian catholic abbey on the Furness peninsula, part of modern-day Cumbria, now lies in ruins.
 The sandstone remnants, almost 1,000 years old, are a popular tourist attraction.
 Over its long history many rumours emerged regarding the contents of its vaults, including suggestions that both the Holy Grail and the crown jewels lost by King John in the mud of the Wash resided there.

 Rich and influential, the Cistercians controlled much of the trade in the area for long periods of history, including a near monopoly on trade and mining on the Isle of Man.
-At least one of the kings of the old Kingdom of the Isles was buried there.
-Even after its destruction, many believed that the rubble concealed the entrances to vaults that contained much of the abbey’s horded wealth.
+At least one of the kings of the old Kingdom of the Isles was buried at the abbey.
+Even after its destruction, many believed that the rubble concealed the entrances to vaults that contained much of the abbey’s hoarded wealth.

 In the years since Henry VIII ordered the dissolution of monasteries and Furness Abbey was left abandoned, many visitors have reported encounters with ghosts and spirits that wander the grounds.

 Many accounts suggest that some of the former members of either the Congregation of Savigny that founded the abbey, or the Cistercians that it later passed to, continue to haunt the grounds.
 Most stories refer to the figures of monks being seen wandering the grounds and ruins, the bulk of which today is protected by Grade I listing by Historic England.
 One particular monk has been reported repeatedly, sometimes walking slowly across the grounds towards the gatehouse before disappearing into a wall.
 Other times he is seen ascending the remains of a stone staircase.